srpattison/AmsterdamBlockchainWeek/events/starknet-mixer-powered-by-zkx/README.md

 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description:
-  A collaborative Ethereum week, built by and for everyone.
-The flagship event(s) for the week.
+  A casual evening evening dedicated to the StarkNet community.
+The event is casual; relax, unwind, share ideas and socialize with your StarkWare brethren.

 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: A casual evening evening dedicated to the StarkNet community.
-The event is casual; relax, unwind, share ideas and socialize with your StarkWare brethren.
+name: StarkNet Mixer - Powered by ZKX

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.